Home Blog Gibb's Reflective Cycle- it's Advantages & Disadvantages

 Gibbs reflective cycle

-Gibbs's reflective cycle consists of 6 distinct stages which help an individual to reflect on the experience gained in professional life.
-The Gibbs reflective model consists of six steps in circular motion.
-The circular motion of the reflection cycle depicts the process of learning from experience.
-The model has six steps which need to be followed for presenting self-reflection in professional life.
+Gibbs's reflective cycle consists of six distinct stages that help an individual reflect on the experience gained in professional life.
+The Gibbs reflective model consists of six steps in circular motion, which depicts the process of learning from experience.
+The model has six steps that need to be followed to present self-reflection in professional life.

-In this stage, the individual describes the situation faced by them.
+In this stage, the individual describes the situation they are facing.
 The writer provides complete details about the situation and events without any conclusion.
 The first stage is crucial as it helps set the scene and provides the context of the experience gained by the individual.
 Some of the questions involved in the description step are

 • What happened?